zypp-io/df_to_azure/README.md

 # DF to Azure

-> Python module for fast upload of pandas DataFrame to azure using automatic created pipelines in Azure Data Factory.
+> Python module for fast upload of pandas DataFrame to Azure SQL Database using automatic created pipelines in Azure Data Factory.

 ## Introduction